brunoagcorreia/sound_sampler/README.md

 Add your own samples to the "samples" folder and edit the links in the HTML <audio>tags.
 You can also link to sample files in online repositories.

 To change the triggers in your keyboard, check https://keycode.info/ for each keycode.

+You can play the working sampler at http://correia.space/sampler/ (samples from with "Harder, Better, Faster, Stronger" by Daft Punk)